tbuchi888/digdag_line_notify/README.md

 or,

-When you do not want to use the -p option at the run, you exclude the following comment out, and please rewrite the your token on test.dig.
+When you do not want to use the -p option at the run, you exclude the following comment out, and please rewrite the your token on the test.dig file.
-#  accese_token: "YOUR_LINES_ACCESE_TOKEN"
+`#  accese_token: "YOUR_LINES_ACCESE_TOKEN"`

 ```
 digdag run test.dig -a
 ```